stefanfreitag/azure_s3_repository_archiver/API.md

 - *Type:* aws-cdk-lib.aws_logs.RetentionDays
 - *Default:* RetentionDays.ONE_MONTH

-Number of days to keep the Cloudwatch logs.
+The number of days to keep the Cloudwatch logs.

 ---

 ### BackupConfiguration <a name="BackupConfiguration" id="azure-devops-repository-archiver.BackupConfiguration"></a>

+A backup configuration defining - the repositories to backup, and   - the backup interval All repositories that are part of a backup configuration are belonging to the same Azure DevOps organization and project.

 #### Initializer <a name="Initializer" id="azure-devops-repository-archiver.BackupConfiguration.Initializer"></a>